latticexyz/mud/guides/introduction.md

 <!-- TODO: visualization of component as table -->

-If you're familiar with Solidity, you might have used a variant of this pattern already without noticing.
+If you're familiar with Solidity, you might have already used a variant of this pattern without noticing.
 Let's take ERC-20 contracts as an example:
 ERC-20 contracts store the token balance of each address in a mapping (from `address` to `uint256` balance).
 You can think of each ERC-20 contract as a table with two columns: "Address" and "Balance".
 This corresponds to a component with a single schema value ("Balance").
 Each row in the table associates an entity ("Address") with a component value ("Balance").
-An address can hold balances in many independent ERC-20 contracts - corresponding to an entity being associated with many independent component values.
+An address can hold balances in many independent ERC-20 contracts, corresponding to an entity being associated with many independent component values.
 In current ERC-20 reference implementations, state and logic are coupled in the same contract.
 In ECS we'd have a general "Transfer system" handling the logic of transferring tokens from one address to another by modifying the state stored in the token's components.

 Another example could be a simple video game where available components are "Position" and "Health".
 Entities with a position have an entry in the Position component, and entities with Health have an entry in the Health component.
-A "Move system" could implement the rules of moving entities from one position to another, and a "Combat system" could implement combat logic based on rules involving the entity's position and modify the entities' health values.
+A "Move system" could implement the rules of moving entities from one position to another.
+A "Combat system" could implement combat logic based on rules involving the entity's position and modify the entities' health values.

 ## SOLECS